Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 License: MIT
 License URI: https://github.com/Coinsnap/coinsnap-woocommerce/blob/master/license.txt

+Bitcoin and Lightning payment processing with the Coinsnap plugin for online store based on WooCommerce.

+== Description ==

 Coinsnap is a Lightning payment provider and offers a payment gateway for processing Bitcoin and Lightning payments.
 A merchant only needs a Lightning wallet with a lightning address to accept Bitcoin and Lightning payments on their website.

-== Description ==

-If you run an online store based on WooCommerce or a WordPress plugin that accesses WooCommerce for payment processing, then you can easily integrate payment processing via Bitcoin and Lightning with the Coinsnap WooCommerce plugin.

-Just install the Coinsnap WooCommerce plugin, connect it to your Coinsnap account and your customers will be able to pay you with Bitcoin and Lightning.

-Incoming Bitcoin payments are directly forwarded and credited to your Lightning Wallet.

 == Installation ==